gregdbanks/Node_Authentication/README.md

 This will be a post request using [express-validator](https://express-validator.github.io/docs/) for our signup form validation, [bcrypt](https://www.npmjs.com/package/bcrypt) to hash our users password, and [jsonwebtoken](https://jwt.io/) to encrypt our payload.

-13. Import in `index.js` like below
+13. Import in `index.js` like below and middleware to handles CORs

 ```js
 const express = require("express");